Punpun1643/ay2324s1-cs2103t-tutorial-materials/w11-test-cases-design-pattern.md

 # How I prepared for finals

+TLDR; if you really don't have time please do: study UML + look through the weekly quiz questions that you got wrong

-1. Read through the entire module textbook one time, take note of things that I thought was noteworthy
+1. Read through the entire module textbook one time, take note of things that I thought was noteworthy (again, I mentioned this countless times, maybe it's a good idea to have a list of the notations that shouldn't be included in each type of diagrams e.g. no multiplicity in object diagram)

 2. Re-attempted all the weekly quizzes, take a screenshot of those that I still got wrong, then try to understand why I got them wrong.
 Revise those parts of the content.
 Look through these questions once again before exam.